CHAPTER 29

 The Torah provides the foundational revelation of human nature.
 Genesis declares, “The LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (Genesis 2:7, literal).
 The Hebrew term nephesh (נֶפֶשׁ), here translated “soul,” denotes the living person that comes into being through the union of body and spirit.
 The order is deliberate and irreversible: first the dust—the material substance drawn from the earth; then the breath—the ruach (רוּחַ) or spirit breathed into the nostrils by God Himself; and only then the nephesh, the living soul, the conscious, desiring, remembering self that arises from the union of the two.

 This order teaches several things that govern the whole biblical anthropology.
 The soul is not a pre-existing immortal entity that descends into a body; it is formed, arising from the union of dust and breath.
-The soul is not divine in essence; it is creaturely, dependent, and contingent upon the breath of God for its existence.
-And the soul is not identical with the spirit; the spirit is God’s breath given to the creature, while the soul is the person who comes into being when that breath animates the body.
+The soul is not divine in essence; it is created, dependent, and contingent upon the breath of God for its existence.
+And the soul is not identical with the spirit; the spirit is God’s breath breathed into Adam’s body, while the soul is the person who comes into being when that breath animates his body.
 As the earlier chapters of this book have established, Adam was mortal-but-undefiled before the Fall: capable of death, yet free from the inward disorder of sin and corruption.
 His life was contingent upon God’s ongoing provision, symbolized by the tree of life in the midst of the garden (Genesis 2:9; 3:22).
 The soul that arose from Adam’s formation was therefore a living, mortal, dependent person—not an indestructible fragment of divinity.

 Paul confirms the Torah’s witness by describing Adam as “a living soul,” the first man “of the earth, made of dust,” and his body as “natural” or soulish (1 Corinthians 15:45–47).
 The Greek term for the “natural body” is sōma psychikon (σῶμα ψυχικόν), meaning “a body of the soul”—a body animated by breath and governed by soul-life.
 This is not sinful in itself; it is simply the non-glorified, earthly, finite mode of human existence that belongs to the first creation.
 The Torah’s account of Adam’s formation thus establishes the baseline: the soul is the living person constituted by God’s creative act, mortal by nature, and dependent upon God for life.